kushpamnani/CyQuiz/README.md

 - Successfully transitioned the project to GitHub for broader access.

 ### Detailed Documentation:
-- Extensive documentation, including app block diagrams and screen sketches, can be found in the Documents subfolder on Git.
+- Extensive documentation, including app block diagrams and screen sketches, can be found in the Documents subfolder.